aajanki/ts2workflows/language_reference.md

 ${if(x > 0, "positive", "not positive")}
 ```

-⚠️ Note that Workflows always evaluates both expression branches unlike Typescript which evaluates only the branch that gets executed.
+⚠️ Workflows always evaluates both expression branches unlike Typescript which evaluates only the branch that gets executed.

 ### Nullish coalescing operator